 At McMinn Law Firm we believe it is important for riders and drivers to be able to operate safely on Texas roadways.
 Education about current transportation law is part of our mission to ensure that Texas lives are not damaged by vehicle accidents.

-If lane splitting does pass into Texas to law in 2019 be sure to know how to do it safely.
+If lane splitting does pass into Texas law in the future be sure to know how to do it safely.

 In quicker moving traffic, splitting the lane to pass on a motorized bike is not advised (and illegal in all states but California) because it can cause a serious accident hazard for cars changing lanes that aren’t expecting an obstacle to remain in between the lanes.